Raid-Hub/RaidHub/README.md

 ## Components

-All React components should be placed here.
+All Global React components should be placed here.
 Divide into sub folders as needed, there aren't any specific rules, but if you think components are related, go for it.

 ## Data